Move over, petroglyphs! A recently discovered mystery rock with possible ties to a secret society has been found in the lower Susquehanna.

 The Royal Arch Purple is a “higher degree” of initiation within the Grand Orange Lodge of Ireland.
 It was founded in 1795 at Loughall in County Armagh, Ireland.
 It takes its ‘Royal’ title from the time when the fifth son of King George the third (also the king of Hanover) was Grand Master of the Orange Order in England.

-The term “Arch” is used in the same way as “Archbishop” or “Archetypal”, that is to say it means “chief”.
-The ‘Purple’ comes from the cloth that was used to cover the Ark of the Covenant.
+The term “Arch” is used in the same way as “Archbishop” or “Archetypal”, that is to say, it means “chief.”
+The ‘Purple’ comes from the cloth used to cover the Ark of the Covenant.

 As for the LOL beneath the arch has nothing to do with laughing out loud as the letters commonly signify today.
 Instead, it means Loyal Orange Lodge, usually followed by the number of that Lodge.
 There does appear to be a six-digit letter/number combination to the right of the LOL that could represent a Lodge number.
-In my research, I was unable to find an example of how they numbered their Lodges.
+In my research, I could not find an example of how they numbered their Lodges.

 My second thought was it possibly represented a date or year.
 For example, with Masons, the current year is 3020 AD.
 They use the year the Knights Templar was founded, 1118 AD, and is calculated from that year, referred to as Anno Ordinis, in the year of the Order.

-While not present on the stone carving that I could see the badge’s elements typically includes an eye, snake, and star.
+While not present on the stone carving that I could see the badge’s elements typically include an eye, snake, and star.

 Royal Arch Purple is a Protestant fraternal organization predominantly based in Northern Ireland but also has Lodges in Scotland and the United States.

 The Grand Orange Lodge of Ireland disliked the ritualism in the Royal Arch Purple and tried to suppress it as early as 1798.
-The main reason for the opposition to the Royal Arch Purple Degree was that many rural Lodges were practicing other degrees in addition to the Royal Arch Purple degree and the gentry deemed this as unacceptable and realized the need for a central system of degrees.
+The main reason for the opposition to the Royal Arch Purple Degree was that many rural Lodges were practicing other degrees in addition to the Royal Arch Purple degree.
+The gentry deemed this unacceptable and realized the need for a central system of degrees.

-The Royal Arch Purple Degree is now established as a separate Order and is widely practised as a natural step of advancement from the Orange Institution to the Royal Black Institution.
-The Purples lines on an Orange Sash usually donate that a member has received the Royal Arch Purple Degree.
+The Royal Arch Purple Degree is now established as a separate Order and is widely practiced as a natural step of advancement from the Orange Institution to the Royal Black Institution.
+The Purples lines on an Orange Sash usually indicate that a member has received the Royal Arch Purple Degree.

-I personally think its current location makes sense.
-It’s directly on the old Vinegar’s Ferry route where people using the ferry might have seen it…if they knew what they were looking for.
-What I do not know is if it acted as a marker that leads to the Lodge or if this was where the Lodge once met.
+I think its current location makes sense.
+It’s directly on the old Vinegar’s Ferry route, where people using the ferry might have seen it…if they knew what they were looking for.
+What I do not know is if it acted as a marker that led to the Lodge or if this was where the Lodge once met.

 What are your thoughts?